rverton/webanalyze/README.md

       -host="": Single host to test
       -hosts="filename": List of hosts.
 One line per url.
       -update=false: Update apps file
-      -worker=50: Number of worker.
+      -worker=4: Number of worker.

-The -update flags downloads a current version of apps.json from the wappalyzer repository.
+The -update flags downloads a current version of apps.json from the wappalyzer repository in the current folder.

+## Development

+See cmd/webanalyze/main.go for an example.

 ## Example

     $ webanalyze -host="http://stackshare.io"
     2015/05/12 09:27:12 Loaded 752 app definitions
-    2015/05/12 09:27:12 Scanning with 50 workers.
+    2015/05/12 09:27:12 Scanning with 4 workers.
     [+] http://stackshare.io (1.722697135s):
         - Glyphicons
         - Google Font API